2025–26 Russian Cup

-The 2025–26 Russian Cup is the 34th season of the Russian football knockout tournament since the dissolution of the Soviet Union.
-The competition started on 29 July 2025 and will conclude on 24 May 2026.
+The 2025–26 Russian Cup was the 34th season of the Russian football knockout tournament since the dissolution of the Soviet Union.
+The competition started on 29 July 2025 and concluded on 24 May 2026.

 The winner of the cup would normally gain entry into the 2026–27 UEFA Europa League; however, on 28 February 2022, Russian football clubs were suspended from FIFA & UEFA international competitions until further notice due to the Russian invasion of Ukraine.